 Do you enjoy problem solving?
 Are you interested in learning advanced mathematics or using mathematical tools to solve real world problems?
-Then consider joining one of the Math Department’s Honors Programs!
+Then consider one of the Math Department’s Honors Tracks!

 Students graduating with a degree in mathematics are prepared to enter a wide variety of careers in different areas, including insurance companies, non-governmental organizations, computer firms, biotech and medical companies as well as government labs and research institutes.

 For more information about honors math tracks, please contact Rodica Barbu.

 For more information about honors actuarial science, please contact Athena Yiamouyiannis.